Clay handbuilding

 Clay handbuilding will get you back in touch and out of your head.
 It’s time to make something that’s real and physical, enough with the computers!

-When the project is ready we’ll bake the clay and it’ll turn solid and white, ready for painting.
+When the items are done we’ll bake them and they’ll turn solid and white.
+About two weeks later they’re ready for painting.
+Please se below

-You can make as many items from the kilo as you want, but only two items are baked for free.
+You can make as many items from the kilo as you want, but we discourage making many small items if you want to paint them later because it’ll get expensive.

 The most important tip is to attach pieces properly.
 The surfaces of the pieces must be scratched up (scored) and wetted a little to make them gooey.
 Then press them together and wiggle a little.
 If the pieces are joined without proper scoring, they’ll most likely separate during baking.